-7.1.
-The external audit fees are proposed to be in line with the proposed fees; £74,214 Audit and £14,400 for the certification of claims and returns.
+- 7.1.
+The external audit fees are proposed to be in line with the proposed fees; £74,214 Audit and £15,284 for the certification of claims and returns, although this is subject to the outstanding work being completed within budget. - 7.2.
+There are also some additional fees arising in relation to correspondence by Ernst & Young with an elector.
+Additional budget will be required and will be included in the Revised Budget estimates.